mklimek/mklimek.github.io/about.md

 I've been creating software since 2009, commercially since 2011.

+Right now I'm working on [BrightInventions](http://blog.brightinventions.pl/).

-It's a tech blog mainly about Android, iOS and JavaScript, but keep looking for other interesting stuff.
+This is a tech blog mainly about Android, iOS and JavaScript, but keep looking for other interesting stuff.

-I'll try to post tips which I find useful and worth to share with the rest of the world :)
+I'll try to post tips which I find useful and worth to share with the rest of the world.

 ### Contact me